TedHusted/awake/awake.md/awake.md

 Ri’s hand tightens on the edge of the table.
 “What is the nature of these supply chain disruptions?”

-Taedong: Delayed deliveries of fuel and replacement parts due to increased international sanctions.
+Taedong: Delayed deliveries of hydrogen fuel and replacement parts due to increased international sanctions.
 Current stockpiles are sufficient for immediate operations.
 If disruptions persist, strategic rationing may be required.

 Ri exhales sharply, his tone sharp.
 “Our readiness is non-negotiable.
 Redirect resources from lower-priority units if necessary.
 I’ll handle the Central Military Commission.
 Update the briefing to indicate that we are reallocating resources to offset the delays, in accordance with Songun policy.”